Zeenat-Developer/python-code/README.md

 # python-code
-This is my first python git repository
+This is my first python git repository,
 Author-Zeenat Ullah